 What is medically necessary for my dog to board, play, or be groomed?

-Why types of collars/harnesses do you allow?
+What types of collars/harnesses do you allow?

 Any harness or collar of your choice is allowed for walking your dog into our facility; however, we do not allow martingales (without buckle) or choke/chain collars while playing in the yard with other dogs, due to our inability to remove the collars promptly in an emergency situation.
 We would greatly appreciate if you would provide a flat collar for your dog to wear during group play, so that we’re able to catch them in an emergency, though it is not required.

 Can my dog play with other dogs?

 Ask yourself honestly; does my dog like other dogs?
 Do they enjoy the company of other dogs?
 Do they respond to their name when called?
-Upon attending either our daycare or pack-play boarding services, dogs will go through a “compatibility evaluation”.
+Upon attending either our daycare or pack-play boarding services, dogs will go through a “compatibility evaluation.”
 This evaluation allows us to determine if your dog will be a good fit for our pack play environment.
 Our pack leaders are highly skilled in helping to develop a dog’s social skills while in our play groups; however, some dogs are simply not pack dogs.
 This doesn’t necessarily mean that Fido doesn’t like other dogs, but a group setting can sometimes be too much for certain dogs.
 If we determine a dog to be incompatible with one of our packs, we are doing so with the safety of all dogs and staff in mind.
 On the other hand, if you are unsure of your dog’s interest in other dogs, or would like us to gauge your dog’s ability to be in a pack, we are happy to do an evaluation accordingly!
-Many dogs have come to us with owners who believed their dog was not dog friendly (either from lack of observed social interaction, or previously witnessing poor reactions on leash), and have come to find out, that their dogs do phenomenal in a pack setting!
+Many dogs have come to us with owners who believed their dog was not dog friendly (either from lack of observed social interaction, or previously witnessing poor reactions on leash), and have come to find out that their dogs do phenomenal in a pack setting!
 We understand that every situation and dog is unique.
 Whether your dog is considered a “pack dog” or not, you can be sure they will be given the loving attention and care they deserve.

 What are the room accommodations like?

 You won’t find caged boarding here!
-Our dog boarding rooms have solid, colorful walls, so there is no nose-to-nose touching between your dog and their neighbor!
+Our dog boarding rooms have solid walls, so there is no nose-to-nose touching between your dog and their neighbor!
 Room sizes are determined by your particular dog’s size, which helps aid in their comfort while staying overnight.
 Even our smallest rooms are larger than most large-sized dog crates, so rest assured, your pooch will have plenty of space to spread their legs!

 Can you administer medications to my pet?

 Our staff are appropriately trained to handle the administration of most medications while in our care.
 If it is something you are able to handle at home, we can handle it here, provided you bring the medication and necessary supplies.
-Please be aware that while your pet might “normally” take medication from you easily, we like to have alternative methods (such as using peanut butter or pill pockets) to help aid in pill administration in case of lack of cooperation.
+Please be aware that while your pet might normally take medication from you easily, we like to have alternative methods (such as using peanut butter or pill pockets) to help aid in pill administration in case of lack of cooperation.

 Can siblings room together?